fiffeek/maps-of-might-and-delusion/README.md

-# Maps of Might and Delusion
+# Maps of Might and Delusion III

 An AI-powered map generator for Heroes of Might and Magic III (VCMI) that uses Large Language Models to create unique, thematic template maps with intelligent object placement and terrain generation.

 ## Screenshots

-There were taken in VCMI map generator, `./examples/configs/48L_brawl.yaml` (or static `./dist/momd/content/48L_brawl.JSON` with seed `42`):
+These were taken in VCMI map generator, using `./examples/configs/48L_brawl.yaml` (or static `./dist/momd/content/48L_brawl.JSON` with seed `42`):

 <img width="500" height="499" alt="ss_2025-09-24_20-35-16" src="https://github.com/user-attachments/assets/804a9bd0-a4ad-4daf-bcae-029716d56582" />

-**Disclaimer**: These are assets from the original game, I nor VCMI owns them.
+**Disclaimer**: These are assets from the original game, neither I nor VCMI own them.

 ## Features

-- AI-Driven Generation: Uses LLMs (OpenAI, Anthropic Claude) to generate creative and balanced VCMI maps
+- **AI-Driven Generation**: Uses LLMs (OpenAI, Anthropic Claude) to generate creative and balanced VCMI maps
-- Template System: Jinja2-based templates for flexible map generation logic
+- **Template System**: Jinja2-based templates for flexible map generation logic
-- Thematic Maps: Generate maps based on themes like Game of Thrones, mazes, or custom configurations
+- **Thematic Maps**: Generate maps based on themes like Game of Thrones, mazes, or custom configurations
-- Configurable: YAML-based configuration system for customizing generation parameters
+- **Configurable**: YAML-based configuration system for customizing generation parameters

 ## How It Works